 Iroquois Valley has independently issued promissory notes since 2014 to offer investors a fixed-income security that supports organic farmers.

-Rural Coalition/Coalición Rural has served as a voice of African-American, American Indian, Asian-American, Euro-American and Latino farmers, farmworkers, and rural communities in the US, as well as indigenous and campesino groups in Mexico and beyond for 40 years.
+A voice for African-American, American Indian, Asian-American, Euro-American and Latino farmers, farmworkers, and rural communities in the US, indigenous and campesino groups in Mexico, and beyond, for 40 years.